volagold/stock-classify/README.md

 The output will be a `prediction.json` file in the `cnn` folder.

 ## Remarks
-1. In real situations, defining the problem is often hard.
-If you have _precise_ definition of your problem, then you already solved it.
+**point 0. defining the problem is often hard.**

+If you have a _precise_ definition of your problem, then you already solved it.
+There are so many known and unknown variations that we deem should be of the same category, that's why we label data.
+If you are a client-facing consultant, you'll find that clients often don't know what they want, until you show them your work.
+In such situation, it is important to encourage clients to clarify their needs early on.

-2. No feature can perfectly separate all categories.
+**point 1. no feature can perfectly distinguish classes.**

 Otherwise, this single feature can be used as a classifier.
-3. Machine learning approach is very explainable.
-It can even let you discover errors in data labeling by examing individual features.
+For consistency, it is recommended for all features to have the same scaling, for example in range $[0,1]$.
+The goal is to find features $f:X\to[0,1]$ such that class-0 data map to values close to $0$, class-1 data map to values close to $1$, with as little overlap as possible.
+The more such features we find, the easier for machine learning models to separate, because the distance between $\mathbf{0}=(0,\ldots,0)$ and $\mathbf{1}=(1,\ldots,1)$ in $\mathbb{R}^n$ is $\sqrt{n}$ and it goes to infinity as $n\to\infty$.
+Features should also be independent from each other, because dependence reduces effectiveness.

+**point 2. machine learning approach is very explainable.**

+During feature selection, it is even possible to discover labeling errors in data by examining individual features, which is something that is not very possible with deep learning approach.
+When the ML model works well, you know exactly why it works.
+You solved the problem with human intelligence.
+The whole process is transparent.

+**point 3. deep learning is powerful but hard to control.**

-4. Deep learning models have powerful representations, you can instantly acheive high accuracy without going through feature engineering.
-5. However, setting up and training neural networks is a heavy process.
-Training can be unstable, and performance is also sensitive to hyperparameters.
+Deep learning models have powerful representations, you can instantly achieve high accuracy without going through feature engineering.
+However, setting up and training neural networks is a heavy process, which means it is less flexible when you want to update or change something later.
+Training can be very unstable and volatile, and model performance is sensitive to hyperparameters.
 Yet hyperparameter tuning wouldn't give you much insights to your original problem.